 Unawatuna (Distance 55 km)

 Unawatuna is a coastal town near Galle, named World’s Best Beach by The Discovery Channel in 2004.
 That is no longer the case.
 Nowadays it’s mostly known for its bars and many restaurants located right on the beach.
-Unawatuna is the place to go for windsurfing, snorkeling, boat rides, and scuba diving, and for a fun night out.
+Unawatuna is the place to go for dining on the beach and a fun night out.
 It’s located just 15 minutes from Galle, so consider visiting both places in one day.

 Sri Lankan Cooking Class (Distance 0km)

-Combine this with a visit to the spice market, to bring home the spices for your favourite Sri Lankan dish.
+Combine this with a visit to the fresh market, to bring home the spices and vegetables for your favourite Sri Lankan dish.

 The founding father of the so-called Tropical Modernism, Geoffrey Bawa, was one of the most influential and prolific Asian architects of his generation.
 He produced “sustainable architecture” long before it became a fashionable trend.
 Born in Sri Lanka in 1919, he established a new standard of design that combines traditional Sri Lankan forms and a distinctive contemporary style blending buildings with their natural environment, interconnecting outside spaces with the inside.

 In 1979, Bawa designed Ruhuna University; it’s worth a visit and just 15 minutes from Talalla House.